 When you’re taking night pictures of scenery, you’re likely to have one of two issues:

-Too bright?
 You need less light.
-The way to change this for night pictures of landscapes is to 1) make the aperture smaller by raising the f/stop number or 2) make the shutter speed shorter.
+The way to change this for landscape night pictures is to 1) make the aperture smaller by raising the f/stop number or 2) make the shutter speed shorter.
 Technically you can also adjust the ISO, but if you’re using a tripod anyway for long exposures, then it’s easier to balance out aperture and shutter speed.

-Too dark?
 You need more light.
-The way to change this is to making the shutter speed longer.
+The way to change this is to make the shutter speed longer.
 (Technically, you could also make the aperture larger by lowering the f/stop number, but you don’t want to rely on this with scenery because you want everything to be crisp and in focus.
 Larger apertures mean more goes out of focus, and you don’t want that right now.
-Stick to changing the shutter speed to be longer.)
+Just stick to changing your shutter speed.)

 Additional Help with Manual Mode